+This project aims to encompass everything from my free Introduction To Woodworking class as a capstone project.
 With a few woodworking fundamentals under our belt we can apply them by creating something really special.
-Learning woodworking skills in isolation allows us to really examine the detail of how and why, but by bringing them together we can test our abilities and complete a capstone project for our Intro to Woodworking class: an artistic log table.
+Learning woodworking skills in isolation allows us to really examine the detail of how and why, but by bringing them together.

-This capstone project will cover elements of cutting straight, router work, sanding, painting, gluing, and finishes - all of which were lessons covered in this class.
-As with all our lessons, this was easily completed without any special tools, just the standard assortment of hand power tools.
+This project will cover elements of cutting straight, router work, sanding, painting, gluing, and finishes.
+As with all our lessons in the Introduction To Woodworking class, this was easily completed without any special equipment, just the standard assortment of hand power tools.

 Ready to flex those woodworking muscles?
 Let's make!